Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow

-with integration constant $C_A$ (assumed to be positive).
-This constant fixes the relation between flow speed and cross section and can, for example, be related to the total particle current flowing through the nozzle.
-Note that there is an upper bound for $C_A/A$, denoted by $\kappa$, which can only be reached when $V = v_\sound$ at the throat.
+with integration constant $C_A$ (assumed to be positive without loss of generality).
+This constant fixes the relation between flow speed and cross section and can, up to a prefactor [see Eqs.~\eqref{eq:sol_subsonic}-\eqref{eq:sol_supersonic} in Appendix~\ref{subsec:mu_and_T}], be thought of as the total particle (or electrical) current $I$ that flows through the nozzle.
+Note that there is an upper bound $\kappa$ for $C_A/A$ and, hence, also for the current, which can only be reached when $V = v_\sound$ at the throat.
 A solution for the pressure can also be obtained from Eq.~\eqref{eq:nozzle_sol} and is given by

-where we have introduced the constant $C_P$, which corresponds to the pressure for vanishing flow speed.
+where we have introduced the integration constant $C_P$, which corresponds to the pressure for vanishing flow speed.